0x1B284004/cube.all/maths.md

 the animation works by continuously updating rotation angles and color index

 rotation angles increase by small amounts each frame
-- x angle increases by zero point zero two radians
+- x angle increases by zero point zero zero three radians
-- y angle increases by zero point zero one five radians
+- y angle increases by zero point zero zero two radians
-- z angle increases by zero point zero one radians
+- z angle increases by zero point zero zero one five radians

+angle_x += 0.003
+angle_y += 0.002
+angle_z += 0.0015

-color index increases by zero point zero two each frame when color index reaches the number of colors it resets to zero
+color index increases by zero point zero zero two each frame when color index reaches the number of colors it resets to zero

-the frame rate is controlled by pygame clock at sixty frames per second
+the frame rate is controlled by requestAnimationFrame at sixty frames per second

 ## user interaction mathematics

-keyboard controls allow manual rotation adjustment left arrow decreases y angle by zero point zero five radians right arrow increases y angle by zero point zero five radians up arrow decreases x angle by zero point zero five radians down arrow increases x angle by zero point zero five radians
+keyboard controls allow manual rotation adjustment left arrow decreases y angle by zero point zero one radians right arrow increases y angle by zero point zero one radians up arrow decreases x angle by zero point zero one radians down arrow increases x angle by zero point zero one radians

+if left_arrow: angle_y -= 0.01
+if right_arrow: angle_y += 0.01
+if up_arrow: angle_x -= 0.01
+if down_arrow: angle_x += 0.01

 these manual adjustments are added to the automatic rotation values